Linking the brightest stellar streams with the accretion history of Milky Way-like galaxies: Properties of satellite progenitors

 \subsection{Progenitor infall times}

 Once a progenitor satellite is identified, we proceed to trace it back in time.
-This is done by following the correspond merger trees.
+This is done by following the corresponding merger trees.
 Note that in Auriga every satellite is assigned a unique identification number.
-This number corresponds to the satellite subfind id at the time when it reached its maximum mass.
-Thus, it is possible to track a satellite's particles even after its full disruption.
-The bottom panels of Figure ~\ref{fig:triple} show with red and blue lines the evolution of the satellite galactocentric distance, $R_{\rm sat}$, as a function of lookback time, $t_{\rm lb}$.
+This ID is assigned to every stellar particle born within the potential well of the corresponding satellite.
+As a result, it is possible to track a satellite's stellar particles even after its full disruption.
+The bottom panels of Figure ~\ref{fig:triple} show with red and blue lines the evolution of the satellite galactocentric distance, $R_{\rm sat}$, as a function of lookback time.
 For comparison, we also show with a black line the time evolution of the host virial radius, $R_{\rm vir}$.

-To estimate the brightest stream progenitor (BSP) infall time, $t_{\rm infall}$, which is the time at which the satellite first crosses the host virial radius, we search for the snapshot where the first minimum of $|R_{\rm sat} - R_{\rm vir}|$ is reached.
-The $t_{\rm lb}$ associated with those snapshots are listed in Table \ref{tab:Satellite properties}.
+To estimate the brightest stream progenitor (BSP) lookback infall time, $t_{\rm infall}$, which is the time at which the satellite first crosses the host virial radius, we search for the snapshot where the first minimum of $|R_{\rm sat} - R_{\rm vir}|$ is reached.
+The $t_{\rm infall}$ associated with those snapshots are listed in Table \ref{tab:Satellite properties}.
 In Figure \ref{fig:hist_time} we show the overall $t_{\rm infall}$ distribution.
-Interestingly, we find that the satellites that give rise to the brightest stream in each simulation are accreted in a very wide range of times, with $t_{\rm infall}$ values as high and low as 10 and 1.6 Gyr, respectively and a median value of $t_{\rm infall} = 6.47$ Gyr.
-It is worth highlighting that $50\%$ of the BSPs were accreted within the time range 5 Gyr $\lesssim t_{\rm infall} \lesssim 7.5$ Gyr, as shown by the striped box area.
-As a result, only $25\%$ of the BSPs corresponds to a very recent accretion event, with $t_{\rm cross} < 5$ Gyr (e.g., Au11).
+Interestingly, we find that the satellites that give rise to the brightest stream in each simulation are accreted in a very wide range of times, with $t_{\rm infall}$ values as high and low as 10 and 1.6 Gyr, respectively and a median value of $t_{\rm infall} = 6.39$ Gyr.
+It is worth highlighting that $50\%$ of the BSPs were accreted within the range 5 Gyr $\lesssim t_{\rm infall} \lesssim 7.5$ Gyr, as shown by the striped box area.
+As a result, only $25\%$ of the BSPs corresponds to a very recent accretion event, with $t_{\rm infall} < 5$ Gyr (e.g., Au11).
 Conversely, the BSPs in $25\%$ of the cases are related to satellites that were accreted as early as 8 to 10 Gyr ago (e.g., Au26).
-It is interesting to compare this result with that presented in J08 who finds that the most obvious debris features observed around galaxies today should come from the most recent and most luminous accretion events.
-As we will show later in Section \ref{sec:mass}, we find that BSPs do not always correspond to the most recent accretion or more luminous merger a galaxy has had.